theonjs/theon/README.md

   [mixin]?      [mixin]?      [mixin]?    [mixin]?
 ```

-### Supported entities
+### Supported Entities

 #### Client

 `client` represents the API client root high-level entity.
-Every `theon` instance is a client entity itself, and it's mostly used as parent container for nested entities.
+Every `theon` instance is a client entity itself, and it's mostly used as a parent container for nested entities.

-Since `theon` is fully hierarchical, you can bind HTTP specific fields, such as headers, at client entity level.
-That means all the configuration attached at client level will be inherited in child entities.
+Since `theon` is fully hierarchical, you can bind HTTP-specific fields, such as headers, at the client entity level.
+That means all the configurations attached at the client level will be inherited in child entities.

 - Can inherit behavior from other `entity`, usually another `client`.
 - Can host `collections` and `resources`.